Zack Short Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.72 team ERA ranks fifth across all MLB pitching staffs.
+- The Rangers' 3.65 team ERA ranks third across all MLB pitching staffs.

-- Rangers pitchers combine to allow the second-fewest home runs in baseball (50 total, one per game).
+- Rangers pitchers combine to allow 50 home runs (0.9 per game), the second-fewest in baseball.

-- Eovaldi gets the start for the Rangers, his 11th of the season.
-He is 6-2 with a 2.60 ERA and 66 strikeouts in 69 1/3 innings pitched.
+- Perez (6-1) takes the mound for the Rangers in his 11th start of the season.
+He's put together a 3.83 ERA in 56 1/3 innings pitched, with 41 strikeouts.

-- The righty last pitched on Tuesday against the Pittsburgh Pirates, when he tossed nine innings, allowing one earned run while giving up six hits.
+- The lefty last pitched on Wednesday against the Pittsburgh Pirates, when he tossed seven innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.